Welcome to Atlas Orthogonal

 identifying the injured tissues through appropriate specialized testing to provide

-evidence of their existence, is crucial for an accurate diagnoses, prognosis and in delivering the most effective treatment.
+evidence of their existence, is crucial for an accurate diagnoses, prognosis and in

 In addition to Dr. Szatalowicz’s specialized training in the upper cervical spine and